IAQ Testing in Commercial Buildings, Offices and Schools

 Volatile Organic Compounds are vapors that emit from cleaning supplies, hand sanitizers, building furnishings, or industrial and manufacturing processes.
 We utilize the latest technologies for measuring VOC’s, carbon monoxide and formaldehyde in real time using hand-held scientific instruments, or in some cases, we may deploy special sampling and analytical techniques with laboratory analysis.

 Temperature and Humidity

 A building’s indoor temperature and humidity affects its indoor air quality and occupancy comfort.
 Extremely dry conditions can irritate a person’s eyes and upper respiratory system.
 Alternatively, excessive humidity promotes the growth of mold on in air handlers and on surfaces.
-Thermostat settings in buildings can also impact humidity, thermal comfort, and in some cases, fresh air supply.
-ESMCorp monitors and make recommendations to control temperature and humidity to help reduce temperature and humidity indoor air quality issues.
-If you have temperature and humidity concerns, please fill out our contact form or call Dr. Lynch directly at (856) 764-3557.
+Thermostat settings in buildings can also impact humidity, thermal comfort, airborne mold levels, and in some cases, fresh air supply.
+ESMCorp considers these factors as part of our air quality assessment services.

 Dusts and Allergens

 Clients often contact us to determine whether poor air quality is causing physical symptoms in their occupants.
-As a Certified Industrial Hygienist, Certified Microbial Consultant, and Certified Microbial Remediation Supervisor, holding a Ph.D in Public Health, Dr. Lynch can assess your air quality concerns and develop the appropriate remediation protocols.
-Fill out the contact form or Call Dr. Lynch directly at (856) 764-3557 to discuss.
+As a Certified Industrial Hygienists, Certified Microbial Consultant, and Certified Microbial Remediation Supervisor, and Certified Indoor Environmental Consultants the IAQ experts at ESMCorp can assess your air quality concerns.
+Please fill out the contact form, or call Dr. Lynch directly at (856) 764-3557, or email firstname.lastname@example.org to discuss.